MercersKitchen/EPSB-Networking-Field-Trip/README.md

     - Introduction to Cyber Security
     - IT Essentials
     - Certified Network Analyst I (CCNA I)
     - Certified Network Analyst II (CCNA II)
-- Finding a career path to do what we want is not always an easy solution.
+- Finding a career path to do what we want is not always an easy solution with education or searching for job opportunities.
 - Hearing others' stories often helps us answer questions we do not know exist yet and not imagine how these questions apply to us.

 The Field Trip Experience